 Welcome to the St Kilda Pier Fishing Guide.
 St Kilda Pier is an iconic spot within Melbourne overlooking Port Phillip Bay.
-Built-in 1853 and opened to the public in 1904 its a very popular destination with a beautiful backdrop to the beach.
+Built in 1853 and opened to the public in 1904 it’s a very popular destination with a beautiful backdrop to the beach.
 Activities in this area include attending the market, catching a ride at Luna Park or those along the beach pathways by foot, cycling or roller skating.
-Its a very popular fishing location and can often you can see rows of overcrowded anglers standing side by side which is prone to line tangling.
-This is particularly popular in summer nights targeting pinkies.
+It’s a very popular fishing location and can often you can see rows of overcrowded anglers standing side by side which is prone to line tangling.
+This is particularly popular on summer nights targeting pinkies.

 Things to do at St Kilda

 St Kilda is a popular Melbourne suburb with a rich history that spans along Port Phillip Bay.
 Only 6 kilometres south-east from the heart of Melbourne home to roughly 20,000 residents.
 St Kilda beach is a very popular destination for the family, especially in summer.
 There are nearby parks and BBQ areas.
 There are regular esplanade markets hosted along the main beach, the infamous trams into the city and not too far away is the iconic Luna Park.
 There is also the St Kilda adventure playground and botanic gardens so this is a great spot to take the kids.
 They will need to be closely supervised when fishing on the pier.
 Enjoy the regular beach markets, jogging or cycling along the beach, or enjoy the vast array of cafes, boutique shops and nightlife along Aclan Street and Fitzroy street in a vibrant township.
 This brings many tourists and backpackers to a town along the beach with much to do.